Why should the EU act?

 Clean and CO2-reduced transport

 There are relatively few ITS systems and services that specifically address environmental objectives.
-But ITS can help to reduce emissions and save energy through a better demand management including the use of road charging and access management.
-Better multi-modal information and feedback to drivers (eco-driving) are also valuable instruments.
+But ITS can help to reduce emissions and save energy through better demand management including the use of road charging and access management.